Next-ITS/nextits.github.io/docs/quickstart.md

   | parallel -j1 "./run_Step1.sh {/}"
 ```
 This command will locate all sub-directories within the `Input` directory and run the analysis script for each one.

+## Configuring the pipeline

+While we have endeavored to choose the most sensible default options for the NextITS pipeline,
+it's worth noting that there are numerous parameters available for configuration and fine-tuning,
+allowing users to adapt the pipeline to best fit their data.

+Detailed descriptions of these parameters can be found in the [`Parameters`](parameters.md) section of the documentation.